lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 }
 ```

-The following deposit-related members will be removed from the Lido contract as part of the pull model transition:
+As part of the pull model transition, the following deposit-related members are proposed to be removed from the Lido contract:

 - `deposit(uint256 _maxDepositsCount, uint256 _stakingModuleId, bytes _depositCalldata)` — the old push-model deposit method.
-- The `IStakingRouter.getStakingModuleMaxDepositsCount()` interface usage — Lido no longer needs to determine per-module deposit allocation, as the Staking Router handles this independently under the pull model.
+- The `IStakingRouter.getStakingModuleMaxDepositsCount()` interface usage — Lido would no longer need to determine per-module deposit allocation, as the Staking Router would handle this independently under the pull model.

 #### Staking Router